 HR professionals no longer need to stockpile forms or complete them in duplicate.
 Even government institutions allow people to easily access government forms online and print them as needed.
 As far as paperwork goes, HR compliance has become completely streamlined.

 Not only is storing in the cloud convenient, it’s also secure, password protected, and won’t get lost in a fire or flood.
 This protects sensitive candidate data, ensuring your business is being GDPR compliant.

 The HR process is the same for every new hire.
 They need to deal with the same policies, formalities, and paperwork.
 They face the same issues and need to answer the same questions.
 If several new hires are joining the company at the same time, the onboarding and training process can get stressful for the new employees, HR staff, and everyone else involved.

-To smooth things out, more and more companies are using HR Software and employee chatbots in the onboarding and training process.
-An AI chatbot can manage the employee onboarding journey by responding to their questions throughout and helping them gather the necessary documents and information.
+There are now also AI HR chatbots available, that can manage the employee onboarding journey by responding to their questions throughout, and help gather the necessary documents and information.

-By automating paperwork management, HR chatbots leave the more humanized processes to the HR pros, such as helping the new employee get better acquainted with the company culture and feel more comfortable in their new role.
+By automating paperwork management, HR chatbots leave the more humanised processes to the HR pros, such as helping the new employee get better acquainted with the company culture and feel more comfortable in their new role.

 Instead of waiting for an HR professional to become available, new employees can hit up the chatbot at any time of the day and get instant replies.
-To analyze the experience of the new hires, HR bots can also send them small feedback sheets and quizzes.
+To analyse the experience of the new hires, HR bots can also send them small feedback sheets and quizzes.